Olga Loera: Career

-Olga Loera breaking the stereotype, petite bombshell transformed, the way making it looks like through carving her own path.
-Born and raised in Mexico, Loera came from humble beginnings.
+Olga Loera, born and raised in Mexico, came from humble beginnings.
 Loera never faltered in the face of adversity.
-Olgas fierce spirit kept her curious and fearless when it cam to exploring novel places and ideas.
-Loera Is proud of her heritage and is living proof that you can live the life others can only dream about.
-The truth of the matter is it takes courage to break the mold of what box other try to put you.
+Olga's fierce spirit kept her curious and fearless when it came to exploring novel places and ideas.
+Loera is proud of her heritage and is living proof that you can live the life others can only dream about.
+The truth of the matter is that it takes courage to break the mold of what box others try to put you.
 Olga's drive comes from within.
-The number one influence over her life that showed her the balance between strength and grace is her beautiful mother.
+The number one influence in her life that showed her the balance between strength and grace is her beautiful mother.
 Olga continues to break barriers in the name of her two daughters to be an example of what hard work and dedication looks like.
 Loera has a passion for caring for others and leading the way to all women within her industry.
-When speaking to Olga about what her idea of women empowerment means to her "a strong unity of women, one power" Olga focuses on the positive and setds her intentions every day by drawing out the "white noise" by doing what moves her. "citation AMARE Magazine 2022 page 58.
+When speaking to Olga about what her idea of women empowerment means to her "a strong unity of women, one power" Olga focuses on the positive and sets her intentions every day by drowning out the "white noise" by doing what moves her. "citation AMARE Magazine 2022 page 58.